|

 advanced

-electron configuration system upto at least Z=36 using s, p, d and f orbital
+electron configuration system up to at least Z=36 using s, p, d and f orbital

-notation BUT for advanced level chemistry
+notation BUT this is for advanced A level chemistry

 students only!